Brentlyw/NPD_Scripts/README.md

 # NPD_Scripts
 Scripts to help parse data from the National Public Data breach.
+All were generated with ChatGPT - Not written by me.

 # Contents
 - Extract_SingleState.py - Extracts a single state, change the script to your target state.